About Kenji Takenaka

-Vice Chairman of the Kyoto Woodblock Printing Crafts Association, Director of the Kyoto Woodblock Print Publishing Cooperative, Director of the Ukiyo-e Woodblock Printing Carving Technique Preservation Association selected by the Agency for Cultural Affairs, Technical Advisor at Musashino Art University, and Visiting Associate Researcher at Ritsumeikan University.
-His works, which make full use of his artisan's woodblock printing techniques, are held in the collections of the Museum of Fine Arts, Boston, the Honolulu Museum of Art, and the National Library of France.
-He is enthusiastic about passing on woodblock printing techniques and trying new things, such as collaborating with artists both in Japan and abroad and holding workshops.
+His works, which make full use of his artisan's woodblock printing techniques, are held in the collections of the Boston Museum of Fine Arts, the Honolulu Museum of Art, and the National Library of France.
+He is enthusiastic about passing on woodblock techniques and trying new things, such as collaborating with artists both in Japan and abroad and holding workshops.

-In 2013, his collaboration with Yoshiki Uchida won the BRONZE PENCIL Award at ONE SHOW DESIGN (USA), one of the world's three major advertising awards, and the IN BOOK Award at the D&AD AWARD (UK).
-In 2016, the Kansai TV program "The Document: Kyoto Printer - Ukiyo-e Traveled to Paris," which followed Takenaka's year-long project to reprint old woodblock prints, won the Jury Prize in the TV Documentary category at the international ABU Awards.
+In 2013, his collaboration with Yoshiki Uchida won the Bronze Pencil Award at the ONE SHOW DESIGN (USA), one of the world's three major advertising awards, and the IN BOOK Award at the D&AD AWARD (UK).
+In 2016, the Kansai TV program "The Document: Kyoto's Printer - Ukiyo-e Traveled to Paris," which followed Takenaka's year-long project to reprint old woodblock prints, won the Jury Prize in the TV Documentary category at the international ABU Awards.

 ■Brief biography